JackValladares/ApartmentApplication/todo/tests.md

-Tests that still need to be written
+# Tests that still need to be written/finished
 * test_account_unique_email (Test for unique email insertion)